 Pieces of history unearthed during reconstruction of Benson Theatre

 OMAHA, Neb.
-(WOWT) -The Benson Theatre is turning back time to bring and old favorite back to the neighborhood.
+(WOWT) - The Benson Theatre is turning back time to bring an old favorite back to the neighborhood.

-“It’s great to be able to look at the old photos and realize that we’re going to be able to restore that as a piece of Benson,” says Michal Simpson, Benson Theatre Program Director.
+“It’s great to be able to look at the old photos and realize that we’re going to be able to restore that as a piece of Benson,” said Michal Simpson, Benson Theatre Program Director.

-In the process of deconstructing the nearly century old building, parts of Benson’s history have been revealed.
+In the process of deconstructing the nearly century-old building, parts of Benson’s history have been revealed.

 The original orchestra pit from 1923 was found after a construction crew discovered it once they lifted the stage up to have that restored.

 “The amount of people that have performed in that space during that time period and the films that were shown, bringing that back to life and that orchestra pit, that will be our green room.
-I think you can really sense the spirit of the space when you’re especially in that orchestra pit,” Executive Director, Amy Ryan.
+I think you can really sense the spirit of the space when you’re especially in that orchestra pit,” said Executive Director, Amy Ryan.

-It’s that same spirit Executive Director Amy Ryan says she wants to see throughout the space.
+It’s that same spirit Ryan said she wants to see throughout the space.

 This is where the stage will be once construction is complete sometime next year.